• Skip to primary navigation

 Naturally, when my mother got notice of the imminent celebration of Purim, she carved out some time to spend with the sewing machine.
 Buying a costume was out of the question, due both to our limited funds and to the fact that this would have constituted an admission of failure for my mother.
 So instead, she spent many days, stealing hours between work shifts at her two jobs, day and night, hunkered over that sewing machine.
 She eventually produced a beautiful, shimmering, white lace dress with long, flowing sleeves and a band of golden sequins around the waist.
 The dress fit me like a dream, and it made me feel like the luckiest, prettiest and richest girl in the world.

 That year, I went to my Purim celebration as a princess.
-Informed of the holiday's other requirement, the custom of exchanging mishloach manot, or sweets, between children, my parents had gathered a small, but dignified plate of cookies, wafers and caramel candy, and sent me on my way.
-I felt great, and though I didn't win any awards, I was amazed to come home with a bounty of sweets and the holiday's main attraction: a small cellophane package of chocolate or prune hamantaschen, or "Ozney Haman" (Haman's Ears) as they are called in Hebrew.
+Informed of the holiday's other requirement, the custom of exchanging mishloach manot, or sweets, between children, my parents had gathered a small, but dignified plate of pistachio cranberry cookies, wafers and caramel candy, and sent me on my way.
+I felt great, and though I didn't win any awards, I was amazed to come home with a bounty of sweets and the holiday's main attraction: a small cellophane package of chocolate rugelach, poppy seed or date hamantaschen, or "Ozney Haman" (Haman's Ears) as they are called in Hebrew.
 I felt true, pure bliss.
 I didn't even care that it rained on the way back home.
 That night, a rare evening off for the whole family, I put on my princess costume, my parents wore their finest suits, my sister was wrapped in some frilly outfit, and we went out to take photographs in our beautiful clothes.
 The city was bustling, lights shone everywhere, and I couldn't imagine a better feeling.

 When Purim rolled around next year, my mother has declared that she didn't have the time to make another outfit.
 So she told me I could wear the same dress, add a pointy hat and a wand, and be transformed into a kind sorceress.
 I was a bit skeptical, but the gown was so beautiful that I couldn't help but be tempted.
 I dutifully wore the costume again, grabbed my prepared plate of treats, and went for another school celebration.
-It rained once more, and my parents didn't have any time off, but armed with the requisite bag of chocolate or prune hamantaschen, I still felt like I really liked Purim.
+It rained once more, and my parents didn't have any time off, but armed with the requisite bag of chocolate or prune or pistachio hamantaschen, I still felt like I really liked Purim.
 I have no idea what the other students thought of my recycled costume.

 The next year came, and my mother suggested I wear that dress again.
 This time, I adamantly refused.
 Tears and fights ensued, the house became a war zone, and eventually, my mother backed down.
 She assembled a gypsy costume for me, made up my face and gave me beautiful, big hair, and sent me on my way, armed with another plate of wafers and cheap candy.
 And my sister dutifully wore the princess dress.